Update My Crop Profile

 Your 2019 farm crop profile contains new seeding-year alfalfa.

 Information and recommendations will be based on this profile.

 What is this green wedge shaped insect?

-Pest Management question asked by Travis in Ballard County 7 months ago.
+Pest Management question asked by Travis in Ballard County one year ago.

 After collecting leaves for tissue sampling I heard some noise in the sample bag.
 Inside there were a few of these small wedge-shaped insects, green in color -- they are decently hard and can jump.

 They don't look like the pictures of a potato leafhopper -- are they some sort of another non-invasive planthopper type?

 1 Answer Posted

 This is the three cornered alfalfa hopper and it damages alfalfa by feeding from the sap in the lower stem by its piercing sucking mouthparts.
 This 360 degree girdling of the stem blocks the phloem flow downward leading to a multitude of symptoms in the upper plant such as yellowing and purpling and stunting. the symptoms are often confused with potato leafhopper damage, boron deficiency, phosphorous deficiency etc. The stem will be swollen above the girdled zone, which will be brown in color.

 Posting a question on Kentucky Alfalfa not only helps you, but the entire agricultural community.
 Other producers can respond with helpful insight, and agronomists can respond with actionable answers.